OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Some steps of the development process, e.g., downloading a branch of the source repository and downloading Python distributions, require network access.
-If you're using Linux or Mac OS X and are behind an http proxy, you may have to set the ``http_proxy`` environment variable on your system for git and :term:`virtualenv` to function properly.
+If you're using Linux or Mac OS X and are behind an http proxy, you may have to set the ``http_proxy`` environment variable on your system for Git and :term:`virtualenv` to function properly.
 If you're using Windows 7, please follow this
 `link <http://answers.oreilly.com/topic/675-how-to-configure-proxy-settings-in-windows-7/>`_
 for information on configuring proxy settings.

-*Using Git and Github*
+*Using Git and GitHub*
 ++++++++++++++++++++++

-The source repository for the OpenMDAO project is available on :term:`Github`.
-There is a wealth of good documentation available online about :term:`git` and Github itself.
+The source repository for the OpenMDAO project is available on :term:`GitHub`.
+There is a wealth of good documentation available online about :term:`Git` and GitHub.
 The
-`Github help page <http://help.github.com/>`_ is a good place to start.
+`GitHub help page <http://help.github.com/>`_ is a good place to start.
 The `Pro Git book <http://progit.org/book/>`_ is also excellent.
-It's very important to take a look at these, because git differs from other version control systems in some significant ways.
+It's very important to take a look at these, because Git differs from other version control systems in some significant ways.

-The first major difference is that git has a *staging area* that files must be placed in before they're committed.
+The first major difference is that Git has a *staging area* that files must be placed in before they're committed.
 Luckily the ``git commit`` command has an option, ``-a``, that will eliminate this odd behavior and commit all of the modified files in the repository without having to stage them first.
 See the :ref:`Commiting-changes` section for further explanation of ``git commit``.

 The other major difference is how branches are handled.
-In git, creating a branch does not create a separate copy of the repository, but instead is basically a pointer to a commit history within the repository.
-This makes git branches cheap to create.
+In Git, creating a branch does not create a separate copy of the repository, but instead is basically a pointer to a commit history within the repository.
+This makes Git branches cheap to create.
 This means that you should not hesitate to make a new branch when working on something.
 This will be discussed a little more below in the :ref:`getting-the-source-code` section.

-The following figure gives an overall view of the version control process while using git and Github.
+The following figure gives an overall view of the version control process while using Git and GitHub.

 .. figure:: version_control.png
    :align: center

    Version Control Process

-From the OpenMDAO repository on Github, you create a personal "fork" of the project, so there is now a repository that you can write to.
+From the OpenMDAO repository on GitHub, you create a personal "fork" of the project, so there is now a repository that you can write to.
 In addition to creating a fork, you must also create a clone of the OpenMDAO repository on your machine.
 This is the repository that you will be working directly off